Guidance Related to Government Shutdown

 • Grant payments to the campus could be disrupted.

-• Principal Investigators (PIs) should be able to submit annual and final project reports and Project Outcomes Reports via Research.gov.
+• Principal Investigators (PIs) should be able to submit annual and final project reports and Project Outcomes Reports via Research.gov, the eRA Commons, or other federal portals.
+Please adhere to the due dates for these actions as you usually would.

 • No-cost extensions will likely not be processed until normal agency operations resume, and federal funds cannot be obligated for expenses that occur beyond the award end date.